buildvoc/heritage-trail-farnham/README.md

 This repository hosts a static HTML page that mirrors the deck.gl website [GeoJsonLayer polygons example](https://deck.gl/#/examples/core-layers/geojson-layer-polygons).
-It loads the Vancouver block dataset, renders it with an extruded GeoJsonLayer, and applies the Positron base map from CARTO via MapLibre GL.
+At runtime the page downloads the official playground JSON configuration and instantiates the views, layers, and widgets described in that file.
+The Vancouver block dataset renders as an extruded GeoJsonLayer atop the CARTO Positron base map via MapLibre GL.

 ## Running locally